thinkofher/thinkofher.github.io/about.md

 ### Experience

+- Warszawa, Grupa Wirtualna Polska
+    - 03.2021 - now, **Backend Developer**.
+I became part of the team that is responsible for maintenance of [1login.wp.pl](https://1login.wp.pl/) and [poczta.wp.pl](https://profil.wp.pl/).
 - Lodz, Fujitsu Technology Solutions
-    - 06.2020 - now, **R&D Associate Software Developer**.
-I am developing embedded firmware for Fujitsu Server Primergy and managing infrastructure for development.
+    - 06.2020 - 02.2021, **R&D Associate Software Developer**.
+I was mainly developing embedded firmware for Fujitsu Server Primergy and managing infrastructure for development.
     - 01.2020 - 06.2020, **R&D Intern**.
 Most of the time I was developing suite for automatic functional tests for Fujitsu Redfish API implementation.
 I started this project from scratch and I was using mostly Python and gauge.

 ### Education